fbpx

 • Either up to 1 year in county jail OR a maximum sentence of 3 years in a state prison

-When failing to appear for a court date of a felony offense when bail has been posted, the crime is charged as a felony, and the punishments can consist of:
+When you fail to appear for a court date for a felony offense with bail posted, the court charges the crime as a felony.
+The punishments can include:

 • A maximum fine of $10,000